HarshadRanganathan/helm-aws-external-dns/README.md

 }
 ```

 2. Create new IAM roles `k8s-route53-public-zone-rol` and `k8s-route53-private-zone-rol`.
-Attach the IAM policies which we had earlier created.
+Attach the IAM policies which we had created earlier.

 3. Update the trust relationship of the IAM roles as below replacing the `account_id`, `eks_cluster_id` and `region` with the appropriate values.